-By default, both protocols are supported.
+By default, both protocols are supported in non-FIPS mode and SSH is used in FIPS mode.

 Before configuring a user interface to support SSH, set the authentication mode to scheme for the user interface; otherwise, the protocol inbound ssh command fails.
 For more information, see authentication-mode.